-California is a community property state, meaning that any assets acquired during the marriage is subject to equal division by you and your spouse — this can include growth of an already established business.
+California is a community property state, meaning that any assets acquired during the marriage are subject to equal division by you and your spouse — this can include the growth of an already established business.
 The community estate, however, does not include separate property that you acquired before the marriage or through gift or inheritance.
-In principal, this rule seems straightforward; however, like many things in divorce, division of property is often a point of contention.
+In principle, this rule seems straightforward; however, like many things in divorce, division of property is often a point of contention.

 Protect Yourself If you are considering marriage and already have substantial net-worth, there are some steps you can take to protect yourself, including:

 - Entering into a premarital agreement before the marriage;